symbol/symbol-docs/source/guides/account/getting-account-information.rst

 Can you determine the account's public key?
 The **public key** identifies your account publicly in the network.
 Your  **address** is derived from it, which contains further information such as network and validity check.

 If you don't have a public key assigned, that means that your account has not announced or received any transaction yet.
-The ``addressHeight`` and ``publicKeyHeight`` specifies the block where your address and public key first appeared.
+The ``addressHeight`` and ``publicKeyHeight`` specify the block where your address and public key first appeared.

 The ``importance`` field represents the numerical relation between the number of harvesting mosaics the account owns and the total mosaic supply.
 The greater the importance, the more chances to :doc:`harvest <../../concepts/harvesting>` new blocks.